bjssacademy/builder-and-factory-for-testers/chapter3.md

 We'll create a `UserProfileBuilder` class that allows step-by-step construction of a `UserProfile`.
 The builder will include *methods* to set the `name`, `age`, and `role`, and will handle adding the correct permissions based on the role.

 **Why**
-This approach:
-- Improves readability when constructing profiles.
+- Improve readability when constructing profiles.
-- Reduces the risk of errors in specifying the profile’s attributes.
+- Reduce the risk of errors in specifying the profile’s attributes.
-- Makes it easier to add optional or conditional steps in the future.
+- Make it easier to add optional or conditional steps in the future.

 ---